Table of Contents

 2. Noticeable Weight Loss

 A toad that goes 5 to 7 days without feeding is likely to lose weight.
 If this pattern continues over several weeks, the animal may eventually look like a walking skeleton.
 This is another dangerous sign.
-Noticeable weight loss combined with a loss of appetite could suggest a toad only has days to live.
+Noticeable weight loss combined with a loss of appetite could suggest a toad only has days to liveOpens in a new tab..

 Equally concerning is an animal that loses weight despite regularly feeding.
 This could be a sign of some internal problem that isn’t allowing the toad’s body to absorb the nutritional value of its food.
 Death could be imminent.